US military tells Iraq it's preparing for 'onward movement' in letter | DW | 06.01.2020

 The letter said US-led coalition forces against the "Islamic State" (IS) would take measures to ensure the "movement out of Iraq" is conducted safely and efficiently.
 It said there would increased helicopter traffic in and around the Green Zone as part of the preparations.

-US and Iraqi defense officials confirmed the authenticity of the letter, but there was no immediate comment from the Pentagon.
-It was not immediately clear whether it applied to forces from the 76 countries which make up the international coalition.
+US and Iraqi defense officials confirmed the authenticity of the letter, but the Pentagon later denied it had any intention to withdraw forces

+"There's been no decision whatsoever to leave Iraq," Defense Secretary Mark Esper said,

+"I don't know what that letter is ...
+We're trying to find out where that's coming from, what that is.
+But there's been no decision made to leave Iraq.
+Period."

 On Sunday, the Iraqi parliament voted on a resolution to ask 5,200 American troops to leave the country.
 It still needs to be approved by the government, but Interim Prime Minister Adel Abdel-Mahdi said he wants US forces to withdraw.